teddyoweh/shell-email/README.md

 # shell-email
- `GET EMAILS DIRECTLY FROM TO TERMINAL TO A TEMPORARY EMAIL `
+ `GET EMAILS DIRECTLY TO YOUR TERMINAL TO A TEMPORARY EMAIL `

 ## Installing Dependencies
 - `sudo apt install w3m`